cypress-io/cypress/docs/source/faq/index.md

 cy.get('element').click({ timeout: 10000 }).should('not.have.class', 'animating')
 ```

-## {% fa fa-question-circle green %} Can I test anchor links that open in a new tab?
+## {% fa fa-angle-right %} Can I test anchor links that open in a new tab?

 Cypress does not and may never have multi-tab support for various reasons.